soonyoongs/Connc-ct/README.md

 The application should now be running on `http://localhost:5173` (or the port shown in your terminal).

+### Getting Started with the Platform

+1. **Login/Sign Up**
+   - Create a new account or log in with your existing credentials
+   - Complete your profile setup

+2. **Set Your Interests**
+   - Indicate your interests and preferences
+   - Customize your profile to match your activity preferences

+3. **Discover Activities**
+   - Browse personalized activity recommendations based on your interests
+   - View a curated lineup of activities tailored specifically for you

+4. **Connect with Peers**
+   - Find and connect with like-minded peers who share your interests
+   - Build your network within the community

-## Project Details
+   ### Project Details

-For comprehensive project details, features, and usage instructions, please refer to our [Project Documentation](https://www.canva.com/design/DAHA5vSiFns/CvP3pBpLpX760TUIPn5-Vg/view?utm_content=DAHA5vSiFns&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h40fc70f61a).
+For comprehensive project details, please refer to our [Project Documentation](https://www.canva.com/design/DAHA5vSiFns/CvP3pBpLpX760TUIPn5-Vg/view?utm_content=DAHA5vSiFns&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h40fc70f61a).